-Physician Portion:
+NA. antinut

-My patient, , has a severe,
+My patient,

-potentially life-threatening allergy to He/She has been instructed in the ۱e
+He/She ha

-proper use of the epi-pen and should be allowed to posses s and self-administer in school for use in emergency
+proper use of the epi-pen an situations. d should be allowed to posses ss and self-administer in school for use in emergency

-situations.

 Physician's Name (printed)

 Physician's Signature

 Clinic Address

 Address City/Town State

 Phone

 Parent Portion:

-I agree with my child's physician and give my son/daughter r, ,
+I agree with my child's physic cian and give my son/daughte er, ,

-permission to carry his/her epi-pen in school, to be used as s directed by his/her physician.
+permission to carry his/her e pi-pen in school, to be used a s directed by his/her physician.

 Parent/Guardian (print)

-Parent/Guardian (signature) Pate
+Parent/Guardian (signature) Date